kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/kubestellar-syncer-subs/kubestellar-syncer-1-syncer-gen-plugin.md

 kubectl ws create ws1 --enter
 ```

-Create following APIBinding in the workspace (Note that in the case of mailbox workspaces, it's done by mailbox controller at creating the mailbox workspace.)
+Create the following APIBinding in the workspace (Note that in the case of mailbox workspaces, it's done by mailbox controller at creating the mailbox workspace.)
 ```shell
 cat << EOL | kubectl apply -f -
 apiVersion: apis.kcp.io/v1alpha1